Try this no-bake keto 4th of July Dessert that combines a low-carb vanilla sponge cake with sweet fresh whipped cream and berries.

 - 1/4 cup heavy cream

-- 1 tbsp powdered allulose or other powdered substitute
+- 1 tablespoon powdered allulose or other powdered substitute

 For the dessert